Information for Applicants

 - Free hands on job training and life skills classes

-- Guaranteed job placement with employer partners, with ongoing skill and wage advancement
+- Guaranteed assistance with job placement with one of our Employer Partners, with ongoing skill and wage advancement

 - Transportation support for three months